8balloon/eigenstate/README.md

 # Eigenstate

-Eigenstate is a state container for [React.js](https://facebook.github.io/react/) that provides support for *methods*.
+Eigenstate is a complete, modular state management framework for [React.js](https://facebook.github.io/react/).
+It provides support for *methods*.

 Methods, like [Redux](https://github.com/reactjs/redux) reducers, are predictable and easy to test.
 The advantage is that they do not require action creators, switch statements, or middleware to provide complete functionality.
+They are also very simple to write.

 ## Features

-* Tiny, flexible [API](https://github.com/8balloon/eigenstate#API) -- about half the size of Redux + React Redux.
+* Tiny, flexible [API](https://github.com/8balloon/eigenstate#API) -- half the size of Redux + React Redux.
 * Support for pure functional / asynchronous [methods](https://github.com/8balloon/eigenstate#methods).
 * Immutable state -- always, automatically.